mikowals/nullPublishTwice/README.md

 # Actual output

 Expected output printed dozens of times.
-Once for each path requested when loading a meteor page.
+Once for each path not in the browser cache when loading a meteor page.